seamusdemora/seamusdemora.github.io/MacStuff.md

 % caffeinate -i ssh user@host
 ```

 This should maintain an SSH connection for as long as you need it - hours, days, weeks, etc. It requires *no additional software*, and will maintain other network connections and long-running processes even when the lid is closed on a MacBook.
-[You can read more details on this neighboring page.](https://github.com/seamusdemora/seamusdemora.github.io/blob/master/MaintainLongRunningNetworkConnections.md)
+[You can read more details on this neighboring page.](https://github.com/seamusdemora/seamusdemora.github.io/blob/master/MaintainLongRunningNetworkConnections.md)  [↩](#table-of-contents)

 ### 26. Potentially Useful Info for Re-Installing macOS

-Lest I be accused of ignoring the occasional and potentially useful item that Apple publishes, here's one that might come in handy in a disaster recovery context: [Creating a Bootable Installer for macOS](https://support.apple.com/en-us/HT201372).
+Lest I be accused of ignoring the occasional and potentially useful item that Apple publishes, here's one that might come in handy in a disaster recovery context: [Creating a Bootable Installer for macOS](https://support.apple.com/en-us/HT201372). [↩](#table-of-contents)

 ### 27. Tools for Isolating Hardware Faults in Macs

 For hardware built prior to June, 2013, use the [Apple Hardware Test](https://support.apple.com/en-us/HT201257)

-For hardware built after June, 2013, use [Apple Diagnostics](https://support.apple.com/en-us/HT202731).
+For hardware built after June, 2013, use [Apple Diagnostics](https://support.apple.com/en-us/HT202731). [↩](#table-of-contents)

 ### 28. The Strange Case of `airport`